Effective date: July 1, 2017

 11. PROHIBITED ACTIVITIES

 Faculty engaged in consulting must comply with the following:

 a.
 No university stationery or forms may be used in connection with consulting work or professional practice.
-The consultant will use their home or other off-campus address and telephone number on correspondence and advertising.
+The faculty working as a consultant will use their home or other off-campus address and telephone number on correspondence and advertising.
 The name of the university shall not be used in advertising or otherwise without the written consent of the president or designee.

 b.
 Faculty engaged in consulting or professional practice may not, assign, commit, contract away, or otherwise affect university rights, including rights to intellectual property, without the express written consent of the Office of Vice President for Research.
 Consulting arrangements and commitments shall not bind, commit, or attempt to affect the rights of any university faculty, students, or staff without their express written permission, with copies given to the department head.
 Any attempt by faculty to assign, commit, contract away, or otherwise affect university rights in violation of this policy shall be null and void.
 Faculty members performing consulting services shall inform their consulting sponsors of this policy at or prior to the time they enter into their consulting arrangements.
 Consulting arrangements with non-university sponsors may not be used to circumvent University Office of Sponsored Programs’ responsibility for administering grants to the institution.
 Consulting assignments that will require substantial use of university facilities, personnel, or other resources, must be arranged through the Office of Sponsored Programs unless that office, upon being fully informed, determines that the assignment does not constitute appropriate grants and contracts activity.